The Clash of Clubs: Haries vs. HBT!

 Team’s can consist of 2 men, 2 women or a mixed pair.
 The overall title is decided by the placings of each club’s first men’s, women’s and mixed team home.
 Fancy dress is strongly encouraged, as there will also be prizes for the fastest teams and individual legs, as well as the best costumes!

-Registration will be at the start/finish area, in Hollyrood Park at the base of the “Haggis” (If in doubt look for the great green behemoth of warmth and comfort that is the Haries tent).
-Registration will be on the day (no cost to enter!) from 11am with the race starting at 11:30am.
+Registration will be at the start/finish area, in Holyrood Park at the base of the “Haggis” (If in doubt look for the great green behemoth of warmth and comfort that is the Haries tent).
+Registration will be on the day (no cost to enter!) from 11:30am with the race starting at 12noon.
 The Facebook for the race can be found here.

 Here’s a map to help you out:

-We’ll be heading to the Kilderkin, a fantastic pub on the lower part of High Street, after the race to get food and drinks.
+We’ll be heading to the Kilderkin, a fantastic pub on the lower part of High Street, after the race to get food and drinks, roughly for 1:30pm.
+Come along even if you are not able to attend the race!

 Here’s another map: